htadwilliams/Glue/readme.md

 Glue.exe [macros.glue]

-If optionalally specified file does not exist, one will be created with examples of Glue's features.
+If optionally specified file does not exist, one will be created with examples of Glue's features.
 Default file name if not specified is "macros.glue".

 # EXAMPLE CONTENT